About English page

 Lithium-ion Battery

-Services related to LiB take-back and recycling using the LiB joint collection system Maintenance and management of the LiB joint collection system, contract management and operational guidance with related businesses, various procedures, and fee payment
+Services related to LiB collection and recycling using the LiB joint collection system Maintenance and management of the LiB joint collection system, contract management and operational guidance with related businesses, various procedures, and fee payment

 Advanced Mobility